Featured image: npic.orst.edu

 - Use essential oil sprays to regularly ward off unwanted visitors – they will deter and kill carpet beetle and will leave your home smelling fresh and fragrant

-- Deep clean hard surfaces once a month with an apple cider vinegar solution – pay particular attention to dark or dimly lit corners which are a favourite choice of residence for carpet beetles who dislike sunlight
+- Deep clean hard surfaces once a month with an apple cider vinegar solution – pay particular attention to dark or dimly lit corners which are a favorite choice of residence for carpet beetles who dislike sunlight